omairaslam/Perplexity-Powerups/README.md

         *   After Perplexity generates a response with citations, hover over or focus on the response to make the action buttons appear.
         *   You should see TWO new icon buttons next to Perplexity's standard copy button:
             - **Green $ (Dollar) Icon**: Copy rich text WITHOUT citations
-            - **Amber $C (Dollar-C) Icon**: Copy rich text WITH citations
+            - **Amber 📋 (Clipboard) Icon**: Copy rich text WITH citations
         *   **Test Clean Copy**: Click the green $ icon, then paste into a rich text editor (like Google Docs, Word, or an email composer).
 Verify that formatting is preserved and citations/source references are automatically removed.
-        *   **Test Citation Copy**: Click the amber $C icon, then paste into a rich text editor.
+        *   **Test Citation Copy**: Click the amber clipboard icon, then paste into a rich text editor.
 Verify that formatting is preserved AND citations/references are included.

 ## Advanced Features & Implementation Details